alstat/QuranTree.jl/docs/src/man/transliteration.md

 Transliteration
 =====
 QuranTree.jl uses Buckwalter as the default transliteration, which is based on the Quranic Arabic Corpus [encoding](https://corpus.quran.com/java/buckwalter.jsp).
-The transliteration is invoke using the `encode` function.
-However, to extract the form/verses of the `CorpusData`/`TanzilData`, the function `verses` can be used.
-For example, the following will transliterate the first verse of chapter 1:
+The transliteration is written as `encode` function, for example, the following will transliterate the first verse of chapter 1:
 ```@repl abc
 using QuranTree